Vanilla Syrup: Just like the Starbucks vanilla syrup, this homemade version is the perfect sweetener for cold brew, iced coffee, and iced lattes!

 I’ve been making it for, oh gosh, 7 or 8 years now?
 And now that I perfected how to make my iced lattes at home, I’m well on my way to never looking back on buying overpriced lattes.

-Say hello to my homemade iced vanilla latte!
+Say hello to my homemade iced vanilla latte AND my homemade hot vanilla latte!
 That’s kind of a liberating feeling, isn’t it?!

 How to Make Vanilla Syrup for Coffee

 The process to make vanilla syrup at home could not be any easier.
 Here are the kitchen tools and ingredients you’ll need:

 - a 1-quart sauce pan

 - a small funnel (optional but useful and highly recommended to reduce messes)

 - a silicone spatula